 The peak of the end

 My father was still holding his strength.
 His weight was still stable.
 They found out that the lymph node blocking the bile duct is getting bigger.
-He cared about his tests results asking us to check them for him.
+He cared about his test results asking us to check them for him.
 He cared about the count of bilirubin in his blood.
 He desperately wanted out!
-They had to put a stent to bypass the dark amber substance that we kept seeing in a bag of catheter.
-For some reason the stent wasn’t working well.
+They had to put a stent to bypass the dark amber substance that we kept seeing in a catheter bag.
+For some reason, the stent wasn’t working well.
 They kept taking him in and out of the procedure room, replacing it with a bigger one, or a different material or some other kind of problem.
-All situations needed a “non-invasive” procedure that he was required to be put under some medicine that made him drowsy and weak the whole day!
+All situations needed a “non-invasive” procedure that he was required to be put under some medication that made him drowsy and weak the whole day!

-Over a month of dealing with fevers, and treating infection after another, and seeking a second medical opinion, he was finally “stable” enough to be discharged.
+Over a month of dealing with fevers, and treating an infection after another, and seeking a second medical opinion, he was finally “stable” enough to be discharged.
 He was still pale, yellow, and now depressed.
 The second opinion was a little bit hopeful.
 And maybe that was the reason we all kept high hopes.
-After all, no one wants to believe that the man they looked at as Superman is dying!
-The second opinion suggested that we could transfer him to another hospital, replace the stent with a bigger one and start him on a medical therapy.
+After all, no one wanted to believe that the man they looked at as Superman was dying!
+The second opinion suggested that we could transfer him to another hospital, replace the stent with a bigger one, and start him on medical therapy.
 The only condition was ridding him of jaundice.
 But that was never going to happen.
-It was as if my father spray painted himself yellow permanently.
+It was as if my father spray-painted himself yellow permanently.

 Now we go back to my grandmother.
 Ironically, my father and she were getting worse over the condition of the other, or at least this was how the family observed it.
 She got sick, he got depressed, then he got sick, when she bounced back, she got depressed, she got sick, then he would bounce back … it was a vicious cycle of in-and-out of hospitals that continued and exhausted the whole family emotionally, if not physically.